rogosprojects/klogs-needle/README.md

 ## ✨ Features

-- 🔄 Connects to Kubernetes using in-cluster configuration
+- 🔄 Connects to Kubernetes using in-cluster configuration or local kubeconfig
+- 🌐 Works both inside and outside Kubernetes clusters
 - 📊 Watches logs from a specified pod/container or all pods in a deployment or statefulset
 - 🔍 Searches for a specific string pattern in the logs
 - ✅ Exits with success (0) when the pattern is found